cliqz-oss/policy-templates/README.md

 }
 ```
 ### DisableProfileRefresh
-This policy disables the Refresh Firefox button on about:support and support.mozilla.org.
+This policy disables the Refresh Cliqz button on about:support.
 ```
 {
   "policies": {